artica/website/_posts/blog/2011-12-26-secil-interactive-stand.markdown

 title: "SECIL Interactive Stand"
 categories: blog
 excerpt: "A couple of months ago we made an interactive instalation for SECIL awards.
 The cerimony of 2010 occurred last week and honored the architect Eduardo Souto de Moura."
 longexcerpt: "A couple of months ago we made an interactive instalation for SECIL awards.
-The cerimony of 2010 occurred last week and honored the architect Eduardo Souto de Moura.This interactive instalation is a multifunction platform with several features like:"
+The cerimony of 2010 occurred last week and honored the architect Eduardo Souto de Moura.
+This interactive instalation is a multifunction platform with several features like:"
 thumbnail: /assets/thumbs/2011-12-26-secil-interactive-stand-1.jpg
 frontimage: /assets/images/2011-12-26-secil-interactive-stand-1.jpg
 ---